Wang Yang (politician)

+Wang was born in Anhui, where he began his initial political career.
+He joined the central government in 1999, serving in various posts at the State Council until 2005.
+He was appointed as the Party Secretary of Chongqing in 2005, and later became the Party Secretary of Guangdong and a member of the Politburo in 2007.
+During his tenure in Guangdong, he pursued relatively liberal economic and social policies, dubbed the "Guangdong model" and contrasted with the more leftist model advocated by Bo Xilai, who succeeded Wang as the Chongqing Communist Party Secretary.

+From 2013 to 2018, Wang served as vice premier in charge of agriculture, water management, commerce, tourism, and poverty reduction under Premier Li Keqiang.
+He was promoted to the Politburo Standing Committee in 2017, becoming its fourth-ranking member.
+He was appointed as the chairman of the Chinese People's Political Consultative Conference in 2018.
+Wang retired from the PSC in 2022, and was succeeded by Wang Huning as the CPPCC chair in 2023.

-Early life
+Early life and career

-Wang was born in Suzhou, Anhui, to an ordinary urban working-class family.
-His father was a manual labourer.
+Wang was born in Suzhou, Anhui on 12 March 1955, to an ordinary urban working-class family.
+His father was a manual labourer, and died when he was at a young age.
 Between 1972 and 1976, he worked as a food processing factory hand before being promoted to supervisor.
-He joined the Chinese Communist Party in 1975.
-He subsequently joined the local Party School as an instructor, before going on to study political economics at the dawn of Deng Xiaoping's economic reforms at the Central Party School in 1979.
-He returned to his hometown as a party policy instructor before joining the local Communist Youth League organization – where he would ascend to the provincial organization by 1984.
-He then moved on to work as the Deputy Director and Director of the Anhui Provincial Sports Bureau until 1988.
+He joined the Chinese Communist Party (CCP) in 1975.
+He subsequently joined the local Party School as an instructor, before going on to study political economy at the dawn of Deng Xiaoping's economic reforms at the Central Party School in 1979.

+He returned to his hometown as a party policy instructor before joining the local Communist Youth League of China (CYLC) organization, serving as the deputy secretary of the CYLC Suxian County Committee from 1981 to 1982, director of the Propaganda Department of the CYLC Anhui Provincial Committee from 1982 to 1983, and as the deputy secretary of the CYLC Anhui Provincial Committee from 1983 to 1984.
+He then moved on to work as the Deputy Director and Director of the Anhui Provincial Sports Bureau from 1984 until 1988.

 His first tenure with civil administration was in Tongling, Anhui, beginning in 1988.
-He would serve on the municipal administration as its deputy party secretary, acting mayor, and mayor, while also concurrently attempting to earn a degree in political administration at the Central Party School.
-He would rise to become the provincial Governor's assistant the following year, and promoted to Vice-Governor of Anhui between 1993 and 1998.
-He was finally sent to work in the central government as the deputy head of the National Development and Reform Commission, and then as deputy secretary general of the State Council between 2003 and 2005, in charge of the day-to-day administrative work of the State Council General Office.
+He would serve on the municipal administration as its deputy party secretary, acting mayor, and mayor, while also concurrently earning a degree in political administration at the Central Party School between 1989 and 1992 via correspondence courses.
+During a visit in Anhui in 1992, Deng Xiaoping was reported to have "discovered" Wang, and was quoted as saying "Wang Yang is an exceptional talent."